Code-Institute-Submissions/The-Atmintis-Game/README.md

 [Free Sound downloading](https://www.zapsplat.com/) - used for all sound effects.

-[EmailJS](https://www.emailjs.com/) Used Emailjs on my contact developer page.
+[EmailJS](https://www.emailjs.com/) Used Emailjs API for my contact developer page.

 [Font Awesome](https://fontawesome.com/) Used for social icons